 They often avoid situations requiring them to read.

 If you know someone who needs help with reading, writing or spelling, first speak with them (see suggestions below) and then call the Bryan Adult Learning Center at (979) 703-7740.

-For students who have already graduated high school but need reading help, the Mounce Public Library also has an adult literacy program.
-The student will be paired with a trained tutor.
+For students who have already graduated high school but need reading help, Brazos Valley Literacy Coalition will provide an informal reading assessment.
+Then the student will be paired with a trained tutor.
 They will meet in a public location (such as a study room in a public library).
 The student must be at least 18 years old and should have access to transportation – private or public.
-The contact for this program is librarian, Elaine Platt: firstname.lastname@example.org

 HERE ARE SUGGESTIONS FOR APPROACHING AN ADULT WHO NEEDS HELP: